-Most of us feel vulnerable in hospital environments, usually because of their size, lots of people, corridors and signs.
+Most of us feel vulnerable in hospital environments.
+Usually it’s because of their size, lots of people, corridors and signs.
 For people with dementia and other cognitive conditions, this can be extra scary.
-A team of researchers in Ireland gathered together the research on hospital design for people with dementia and similar cognitive conditions.
+A team of researchers in Ireland gathered the research on designing hospitals with dementia in mind and similar cognitive conditions.
 They’ve come up with key design themes which are expanded upon in their article:

 - Support engagement and participation